ncraffey/HUDSON/march4update.md

 **Software Optimizations**

 By only running the heavy processing on every 5th frame, we were able to get the output framerate to about 30fps on these algorithms.
 While not processing every frame is not the ideal case, it shows a potential optimization if framerate becomes a constraint later on.

+**Looking Forward**

+Since we've set up the needed infrastructure on the PYNQ board to stream HDMI from an Xbox, to the PYNQ, to a TV, we were able to test latency of playing the game on this passthrough signal.
+With minimal processing we've found the game to be playable and believe with hardware acceleration the game will run very smoothly (at least 30FPS).

+In addition to the image processing techniques outlined above, we have toyed around with techniques like binary thresholding and color segmentation.
+Various prototypes of this design tested in-game show the user's own character, plus enemies, plus dark objects on the screen as black blobs.
+We believe this is a promising approach as the image processing is not-so computationally intensive and still allows us to extract rich information from each frame.

+Moving forward we hope to implement "instance segmentation" allowing us to always track *which blob is which*, which will allow us to ignore highlighting ourselves in-game!
+Additionally we are exploring known algorithms exploiting the delta between frames to track moving objects, thus allowing us to filter out stationary objects in the environment.
+Using these techniques as descrribed will provide an optimal mask for choosing where to draw boxes on our original frame from HDMI.
+The group looks forward to rapidly prototyping this phase until we have something we feel confident in, then will attempt to implement the most expensive operations in C for hardware acceleration.